mdraminski/CytoMeth/README.md

 ```bash
 Rscript R/CytoMethQC.R
 ```
 The script above creates summary csv file that aggregates quality measures values for all processed samples.
-It also creates two barplots: overall coverage report plot, CpG vs nonCpG frequency report.
-The methylation results can be also visualised in respect to specific genomic regions.
+It also creates two bar plots: overall coverage report plot, CpG vs nonCpG frequency report.
+The methylation results can be also visualized in respect to specific genomic regions.
 We annotate the level of methylation to CpG islands, promoters, intergenic regions, introns and exons and provide proper plots in '*results/QC_report*' directory.

 It is also possible to define your own processing chain and run multiple experiments on different input and output folders or different set of input parameters.
-To set up the CytoMeth process manually plese edit '*CytoMeth.R*' file.
+To set up the CytoMeth process manually please edit '*CytoMeth.R*' file.
 ```R
 source("./R/main.R")
 #read default config from the config.yml file